NishikantS578/shell/README.md

-# shell
-A simple shell implementation
+A simple implementation of shell.